benoleary/LesHouchesParserClasses_CPP/LHPC/include/BOLlib/README.BOLlib.txt

  to allow others to use the classes.

 CHANGELOG:
+ * 15th March 2013: version 0.4.4
+ - added explicit #include <unistd.h> to WaitingOnSubprocessExecutor.hpp so
+   that it no longer relies on some other header including it.

  * 8th March 2013: version 0.4.3
  - fixed bug where quote marks (' & ") within comments were not being correctly ignored.